iBladen/oclc-library-app/README.md

 A. Using the colon character followed by what type it is.

 Q. How did we debug?
 A. Added 'debugger;' to the line we want to debug at.
+(Open dev tools)

 Q. Is the code we see in the browser what’s actually running?
 A. No. Can't explain why though, I forget.